 Walking on Georges River Country - Shannon Foster

-We are proud to have celebrated National Reconciliation Week in 2020 with D’harawal Saltwater Knowledge Keeper and local Traditional Owner, Shannon Foster.
-The video Yana’o Kai’eemagh - Walking on Georges River Country takes viewers on a walk to explore the Georges River as Shannon shares the stories, knowledge, plants and animals that belong to the Country on this beautiful stretch of water.
+We are proud to have celebrated National Reconciliation Week in 2020 with Shannon Foster.
+Shannon is a Sydney D’harawal Saltwater Knowledge Keeper and local Traditional Owner.
+This video, Yana’o Kai’eemagh - Walking on Georges River Country, takes viewers on a walk to explore the Georges River with Shannon.
+She shares her knowledge of the stories, knowledge, plants and animals that belong to the Country on this beautiful stretch of water.

 Contact